 How Post Assembly Works

-A walkthrough of the full editorial workflow — from uploading a source to publishing a post that sounds like you wrote it.
+A walkthrough of the full editorial workflow — from capturing an idea to publishing a post that sounds like you wrote it.

 Step 1 — Extract

-Drop in a podcast episode, a talk, voice memos, or a document.
+Drop in a podcast episode, a document, or a voice memo.
+Or capture an idea mid-conversation with your AI agent.
 Post Assembly handles transcription and ingestion automatically — you don't touch a transcript.

 Step 1 — Extract (continued)